wwhlazio/Sequencing_analysis_assignment/README.md

 - Plot the distribution of read lengths (column 2 of the table you will generate) as a histogram
 - Create a new plot.
 Within one pair of axes, draw the cumulative distribution of 2-mer frequencies (F) for each sequence S, defined as follows:
 	- Given a genomic signature C of a sequence S, the vector F of frequencies of 2-mers appearing in S is obtained first by adding one to each of the components of C to obtain a vector P of pseudo-counts.
 Then, letting L be the sum of the components of P, the frequency of the 2-mer x is calculated as follows: Fx = Px/L.

+Results for question 1 are collected in Sequencing_analysis.ipynb

 ### 2. NGS Familiarity